 - Reveals existence of a different Heb text type, from which the LXX was translated, superior to MT.

-- Nature of apocalyptic – Daniel (Revelation); 1 Enoch; etc.
+- Illuminates the nature of apocalyptic literature – Daniel (Revelation); 1 Enoch; etc.

 - Expectations about the Messiah

 - Community leader